SystemsApproach/private5g/arch.rst

 stations or across multiple carrier frequencies of a single base station (including Wi-Fi).

-Note that as outlined in Chapter 2, scheduling is complex and multi-faceted, even when viewed as a localized decision at a single base station.
-What we now see is that there is also a global element, whereby it’s possible to forward traffic to a different base station (or to multiple base stations) in an effort to make efficient use of the radio spectrum over a larger geographic area.

 In other words, the RAN as a whole (i.e., not just a single base station) not only supports handovers (an obvious requirement for mobility), but also *link aggregation* and *load balancing*, mechanisms that are familiar to anyone who understands the Internet.
+These functions imply a global decision-making process, whereby it’s possible to forward traffic to a different base station (or to multiple base stations) in an effort to make efficient use of the radio spectrum over a larger geographic area.
 We will revisit how such RAN-wide (global) decisions can be made using SDN techniques in a later chapter.

 2.4 Mobile Core
 ---------------